ansxnlee/pokemart/README.md

-# pokemart
+## pokemart

-Backend for pokemart, a mock E-commerce web app.
+Backend for pokemart, a mock E-commerce web app. (works in conjunction with the [frontend](https://github.com/ansxnlee/pokeweb))

 [Apollo](https://github.com/apollographql/apollo-server/tree/main/packages/apollo-server-express) is used with [Express](https://github.com/expressjs/express) for the API which listens for requests from the graphql client in the frontend.
 Graphql resolvers and entities are made with [type-graphql](https://github.com/MichalLytek/type-graphql).